sophia-sms/handbook/docs/index.md

 ### Well-Rounded Musicians

-CFPA Music Technology consists of 4 practice areas: Composition, Recording & Production, Performance, and Live Sound.
+CFPA Music Technology consists of 4 practice areas: Composition, Performance, Engineering, and Production.
 Everyone will get a taste of all four areas.
 But they can dig deeper into the areas they are most interested in.

 ### Two-Way Teaching and Learning